chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdedescription.md

 ## Nonlinear Operators

-It is possible to assign nonlinear operators in such a way that its Jacobian can be computed by automatic differentation to setup a Newton scheme, see below for details.
+Nonlinear Operators can be setup in two ways.
+The manual way requires the user to define an action with a nonlinear action kernel (see [Action Kernels](@ref)) that specifies the linearisation of the nonlinearity.
+The is also an automatic way where the user specifies a norml action kernel (where the input can be used nonlinearly) which is then automatically differentiated to generate the linearised action kernel, see below for details.

 ```@docs
 GenerateNonlinearForm